matthewsmawfield/TEP-GNSS/TEP-GNSS_manuscript_v0.2_Jaipur.md

 ### Data windowing and three‑way overlap (download policy)

 - Availability probe (no downloads): Availability probing is integrated into Step 1 for this release; a weekly scan writes `logs/probe_availability_summary.json` (per‑year counts and joint overlap).
 Configure the window with `TEP_PROBE_START` and `TEP_PROBE_END`.
-- Final download window: Use `TEP_DATE_START` and `TEP_DATE_END` (YYYY‑MM‑DD, inclusive) in Step 1 to restrict downloads to the maximum three‑way overlap.
-For the current run, the probed joint window is 2022‑12‑26 → 2025‑08‑18.
+- Final download window: Use `TEP_DATE_START` and `TEP_DATE_END` (YYYY‑MM‑DD, inclusive) in Step 1 to restrict downloads to the analysis window.
+For the current run, the analysis window is 2023‑01‑01 → 2025‑06‑30.
 - Strict policy: real sources only; if a day is missing for any agency within the window, the missing file is skipped (no synthetic substitution), and analyses later filter to matched subsets.

 ---